 More misadventures, this time with Elvira's maid:

 Don Giovanni beats up Masetto, who is comforted by the always irresistible Zerlina (this image looks great as my current wallpaper on PC "Breakneck2"):

 Totally exasperated with his run of bad luck, Don Giovanni throws a banquet for himself in a restaurant on the square.
 Surely he can sate himself for desert with some of the serving girls.
 But even this banal plan fails:

 Elvira makes her brave last pitch and is cruelly mocked (this pic is my current wallpaper on PC "Hotrod3"):

-And then an unexpected guest arrives: there is a statute of the Commendatore on the square, and the statute comes walking in:
+And then an unexpected guest arrives: there is a statue of the Commendatore on the square, and the statue comes walking in:

 Giovanni is swallowed up by Hell, thereby depriving the poor serving girls of the tips they expected:

 Don Giovanni is considered by many experts to be the best opera ever written.
 This production shows why with it's incredible succession of musical numbers of the highest quality and complexity.
 It's hard to demonstrate on the stage why Don Giovanni was so good with the girls: the infectious enthusiasm and charm of Johanes Weisser is as good a stab at this as any any we have in HDVD.
 My favorite character in this is, however, Sunhae Im as Zerlina---you could justify buying the disc just to see how delicious she in this.
 Marcos Fink is a masterful Leporello, and all the other singers at are also fine with the possible exception of Malin Byström as Donna Anna, who is a good actress but was maybe having trouble with her voice as this was recorded.